Brian Chambers (footballer)

 Brian Mark Chambers (born 31 October 1949) is an English former professional footballer who played as a midfielder.
 He played in the Football League for Sunderland, Arsenal, Luton Town, Millwall, AFC Bournemouth and Halifax Town, before moving into non-league football.

 Life and career

 Chambers was born on 31 October 1949 in Newcastle upon Tyne, where he attended St Mary's RC Boys' Technical School and played football for the school team.
 He represented Newcastle schools, and in 1965 became an England schoolboy international.

 When he left school, he joined Sunderland, and was a member of their 1966–67 FA Youth Cup-winning team.
 He turned professional with Sunderland in August 1967, and remained with the club for a further six years, scoring 7 goals from 71 appearances in all competitions.

 In 1973, Chambers signed for Arsenal for a fee of £30,000.

+After later spells with Luton Town, Millwall, AFC Bournemouth and Halifax Town, he moved into non-league football where he had spells with several clubs in the Southern League.
+He later became a player manager, initially at Swanage Town & Herston, and then at Poole Town.